 c- The Inverted-F

-Our cell phones, WLAN hardware mostly use the Inverted-F type of PCB antenna.
+Our cell phones and WLAN hardware mostly use the Inverted-F type of PCB antenna.
 This is an omnidirectional antenna having a large ground plane for maximum efficiency.
-Some part of F patch does not use copper but is a plane surface in this type of PCB antenna, which helps to expand the bandwidth of the antenna.
+Some part of the F patch does not use copper but is a plane surface in this type of PCB antenna, which helps to expand the bandwidth of the antenna.

 d- The Meander Line Antenna